-Abscessed root of a canine toothWhat is a tooth root abscess?
+What is a tooth root abscess?

 What causes a tooth root abscess?

 A tooth root abscess forms when bacteria enter the exposed root canal of the tooth.
-The crown of a healthy tooth is covered by enamel.
-Enamel is essentially impervious, preventing bacteria from entering into the tooth.
-Beneath the enamel is a different dental hard tissue known as dentin.
-Dentin contains approximately 300-400,000 small openings (tubules) that communicate with the center of the tooth.
-In the center of the tooth is the pulp cavity which contains the soft tissue (blood vessels, nerve, and lymphatic tissue).
-The tissue in the pulp cavity is collectively referred to as the pulp.
-The pulp nurtures the normal tooth.
+The crown of a healthy tooth is covered by enamel, which is essentially impervious, preventing bacteria from entering the tooth.
+Under the enamel is a different dental hard tissue known as dentin.
+Dentin contains 300 to 400,000 small openings (tubules) that communicate with the center of the tooth.

 "A tooth root abscess forms when bacteria enter the exposed root canal of the tooth."

 A tooth root abscess may also occur secondary to periodontal disease.
-In this scenario, the infection does not travel down to the bone through the center of the tooth, but rather tracks along the outside of the tooth through the supportive tissues that surround the root.
+In this scenario, the infection does not travel down to the bone through the center of the tooth, but rather tracks along the outside of the tooth, through the supportive tissues that surround the root.

 What is the most common location for a tooth root abscess in dogs?